mckaymatt3/Phase5Project/README.md

 - ActionCable WebSocket to create live chat functionality
 - Redux global state to optimize state functionality for user, chat, and message data
 - UX/UI design thinking to create a user-friendly experience
+- Create the site structure to update based on mobile vs desktop viewing experience

 _Initial Screen:_
 ![AuxFront](https://user-images.githubusercontent.com/97127168/174706633-a72b057c-65ae-405b-b65e-82a4d4e74a22.png)